alberto-mco/qt_playfair/README.md

 Also, the program support 5x5 and 6x6 matrix size

 ## Important note
-The comments inside the code, and the UI elements are written in spanish.
+The comments inside the code are written in spanish.

 ## Screenshots
 ### Main window